There’s a saying among seasoned pilots that flying can best be described as long stretches of boredom punctuated by moments of sheer terror.

 Who is Harry?

 Harry is a Co-Founder of Clover with over 20 years of experience in wealth management where he advised individual, SMSF and institutional investors.
-Previously a Certified Financial Planner, he is a Fellow of Finsia and a member of the CIMA Society of Australia.

 When not making personal finance easier and less intimidating for Aussies, Harry loves his weekend bike rides and spending time with his wife and son.
 He’s pretty much the finance-savvy uncle you never had.

 Got a question for Harry?
 Send your question to email@example.com